prashantgawali/helloprashant/2013-Track-Guidelines-(DRAFT).md

 ### Assessment & Evaluation

 NIST assessors will judge the relevance of tweets to the specified information need on a graded scale of "informativeness".
 As all topics are expressed in English, non-English tweets will be judged non-relevant, even if the topic's assessor understands the language of the tweet and the tweet would be relevant in that language.

-Similar to last year, re-tweets will be automatically judged as irrelevant.
+Regarding retweets: partial retweets will be judged as relevant if the non-RT part of the text conveys some relevant added value.

 As mentioned above, the effectiveness measures that the organizers will report are to be determined.